As you read, please note you can click on most images and boxes to get a slightly larger version!

 THE EXPANSION OPTION

 The Expansion option involves making our main building significantly larger, by pushing the east (back) wall and south wall outwards.
 This would result in a close to 80% increase in square footage across all our frequently-used spaces, like the kitchen, Gathering Area, meeting room, sacristy, and classrooms.
+The image above gives an idea of what this expansion would look like, if you were standing near the labyrinth behind the church and looking towards the building.

 Main Level: Expanded Gathering & Meeting Spaces